loganmarchione/docker-php-startpage/FEATURES.md

 These files are only loaded if they exist inside the `user_includes` directory.
 If they are not present (or misspelled), they are not loaded.

 #### Custom links in navbar
 The `header_links.html` file contains the HTML used to add extra links to the navbar.
-This content will be on on the right-side of the navbar.
 Populate it as needed.
 ```
 <li class="nav-item">
     <a class="nav-link" href="#" target="_blank"><i class="fas fa-sitemap"></i> Link1</a>